Leonaert Bramer: Life

 Bramer was born in Delft.
 In 1614, at the age of 18, he left on a long trip eventually reaching Rome in 1616, via Atrecht, Amiens, Paris, Aix (February 1616), Marseille, Genoa, and Livorno.
 In Rome he was one of the founders of the Bentvueghels group of Northern artists, and was nicknamed "Nestelghat" (Fidget).
-He lived with Wouter Crabeth and got into a fight with Claude Lorraine.
+He lived with Wouter Crabeth and got into a fight with Claude Lorrain.
 He dedicated a poem to Wybrand de Geest.
 Bramer lived in Rome intermittently until October 1627, visiting Mantua and Venice, often for deliveries and to meet Domenico Fetti.
 In Italy Bramer acquired the sobriquet 'Leonardo della Notte' or 'Leonardo delle Notti' ('Leonardo of the night' or 'nights').

 By 1628 he was back in Delft, where he joined the Guild of Saint Luke in 1629 and the schutterij.
 Among his many patrons were members of the House of Orange, but local burgomasters and schepen also bought his paintings in great numbers.
 He was a many sided artist, designing for tapestry firms in Delft, painting murals and ceilings, some of which are illusionistic in style.
 He painted real frescos in the Civic Guard house, the nearby stadholder's palaces in Honselersdijk, Rijswijk, the Communal Land Housde and the Prinsenhof in Delft.
 Due to the Dutch climate they no longer survive.
-In 1648 Bramer traveled to Rome for a second time.
+In 1648 Bramer travelled to Rome for a second time.